Summer Beauty Guide: Skin And Hair Care Tips For The Heat

 hydrated scalp, less itching and dry patches

-hair is moisturised, nourished hair has greater moisture retention
+moisturised, nourished hair has greatest retention of moisture

 hair has protection against salt sea water, chlorinated water

-Apply the oils you feel best suits your hair type, massage into hair and scalp fully.
+Apply the oils you feel best suits your hair type, massage into hair and scalp.
 This massage should take a full

-The warm towel ensures the oils are absorbed more easily by your hair and scalp.
-Remove the towel and rinse thoroughly to be sure
+The warm towel ensures the oils absorb easily by your hair and scalp.
+Remove the towel and rinse out the oil leaving no residue behind.

 Use a Hair Mask